IsaacSchemm/DeviantArtFs/README.md

 will return a Task<T> and use interfaces and null values for interoperability with C# and VB.NET.

-Some modules also have AsyncGetMax and GetMaxAsync methods, which retrieve the largest possible page size for the request, and ToAsyncSeq and ToArrayAsync methods, which can be used to fetch an arbitary amount of data as needed.
+Some modules also have ToAsyncSeq and ToArrayAsync methods, which can be used to fetch an arbitary amount of data as needed.
 (Keep in mind that some of the endpoints might consist of many, many pages...)

 ## Currently unsupported features